 The signal-to-noise ratio (SNR) is measured in decibels (dB) and is a way of comparing the amount of “hiss” or base noise level an amp produces compared to the musical signal.
 A higher number is better, and typical car amplifiers are around 90dB and above.

-Rockville lists the Phenom series (at least several of the prime models) as having a SNR ratio of greater than 100dB, which is very good.
+Rockville lists the Phenom series (at least several of the prime models) as having an SNR ratio of greater than 100dB, which is very good.
 You’ll have to pay a lot more money to get even higher numbers, and it’s really not worth it unless you’re a true audiophile or want competition-level performance.

 Note that they don’t specify how that’s measured.
-In some cases the SNR is measured at 1 watt, and/or at a higher power output where amps perform better.
+In some case the SNR is measured at 1 watt, and/or at a higher power output where amps perform better.
 Those more specific rating specs are a bit rare among car amps, though.

-However, in my test experience the Rockville did well for the average user.
+However, in my test experience, the Rockville did well for the average user.
 With a good clean signal you’ll be enjoying no noticeable “hiss” at all.

 My test setup and installation

 Shown: My test setup used to find out how the Rockville amp performed in the real world daily.

 Alright, on to the good stuff!
 Once I got the amp I was able to install it, tune my system, and give it a real-world test.